mariano/pyfire/README.markdown

 		$ sudo apt-get install python-twisted

-*Ubuntu Maverick (10.10)*: the version included is what Pyfire requires, so Twisted can then be easily installed with:
+*Ubuntu Maverick (10.10)*: the version included is what Pyfire requires, so Twisted can be easily installed with:

 		$ sudo apt-get install python-twisted